RED-M0CKING-LINE/Team5183Robot2020J/README.md

 #### 5183 Lead Programmer : Ethan A

-- Nicknames: M0ck, redmockingline, MockTeacher03, Mock (see the trend?)
+- Nicknames: redmockingline, MockTeacher03, Mock, RED-M0CKING-LINE (see the trend?)
-- Contact: ashleye5183@gmail.com or [RedMockingLine on GitHub](https://github.com/RED-M0CKING-LINE)
+- Contact: ashleye5183@gmail.com or [RED-M0CKING-LINE on GitHub](https://github.com/RED-M0CKING-LINE)
 - Side-Jobs: Strategy, Electrical
 - Notes: I manage this repository and am the currently the only programmer for the team.